March 29, 2020

 I revived my dormant Twitter account this morning.
 Let’s see how long that lasts.
 I had actually considered doing the same for Facebook when this whole thing started, but I’m not that desperate yet.

 I also took a 70-mile or so motorcycle ride today.
-Autumn and Henry were going to visit the grandparents for a couple of days, so I just roe down there to say hello.
+Autumn and Henry were going to visit the grandparents for a couple of days, so I just rode the Scrambler down there to say hello.
 The weather was conducive to the ride, and traffic seemed about right for a Sunday.
 On the way back, I cut west across Hartley Bridge Road, and the authorities had the road closed eastbound from the I-75 exit.
 Interesting.
 I can only think that COVID-19 is responsible, but I really don’t see how that would help?
 Blocking infected travelers from going to Kroger, maybe?
 I wonder if we’ll see more of this?

 Sir Patrick skips sonnet 9, finding it “offensive.”
 It continues the theme of the first eight sonnets: is it fear of making someone a widow, the poet wonders, that keeps you from taking a wife and having kids?
 Well, by not doing it, you would be murdering your future children.
 Definitely hyperbolic.